 Digital transformation is cited as a strategic imperative across many established corporates.
 CVC investment can be used to support this strategy, ensuring the period is characterised by growth rather than transformation alone.

 Allianz, with a history dating back to 1890, has committed to becoming “Digital by Default” as the second pillar of its Renewal Agenda.
-Under CEO Dr Nazim Cetin, this led to its digital investment arm, Allianz X, shifting focus away from early-stage companies, increasing investment size, and targeting investment at the best digital frontrunners that are strategically relevant to the Allianz Group as a whole.
+This led to its digital investment arm, Allianz X, under CEO Dr Nazim Cetin, shifting focus away from early-stage companies, increasing investment size, and targeting investment at the best digital frontrunners that are strategically relevant to the Allianz Group as a whole.
 That being said, generating tangible, strategic change when dealing with a global organisation (sporting a net income of €7.7bn in 2018) is a challenge.

 In March 2018, Allianz led the $160m Series C funding round in German Fintech N26 alongside Chinese internet giant Tencent Holdings.
 This investment strengthened their partnership with the mobile bank, taking advantage of N26’s platform as a channel to support their digital transformation.
 This grew the presence of Allianz’s digital products, particularly with Millennials.
 As it stands, the worldwide travel insurance, from Allianz, is packaged for N26 customers who sign up for Metal accounts.
 Allianz stands to directly benefit from N26’s growth and international expansion, which has already included launches into the US and UK markets.